-Now the screen splits and in the bottom half you see your planning book with all the macros in it.
-Right click on the macro for which you want to attach a note and select “Edit Macro Note”.
+Now the screen splits and in the bottom half, you see your planning book with all the macros in it.
+Right-click on the macro for which you want to attach a note and select “Edit Macro Note”.

 The question is only referring to attaching a note to macro and not to a cell in the planning grid!
-To add a note to a cell to the planning grid you load the data, right click to the cell you want to add the note and chose “Display Note”.
-On the bottom of the screen a window appears where the user can enter his notes or read other users notes.
-An icon as well as the cell color (standard setting) will indicate if the cell contains a note.
+To add a note to a cell to the planning grid you load the data, right-click to the cell you want to add the note and chose “Display Note”.
+On the bottom of the screen, a window appears where the user can enter his notes or read other users' notes.
+An icon, as well as the cell color (standard setting), will indicate if the cell contains a note.

-A. There are two possible ways to approach this:
+There are two possible ways to approach this:

 Then copy this key figure back into APODPDANT using a copy macro.
 Every time you regenerate your prop factors, remember to run a background job that will re-copy the manually adjusted proportional factor back into APODPDANT.
 Don’t keep your APODPDANT key figure row open for editing.
 Keeping only the manual proportional factor key figure open to edit should be enough.

-SCM APO have 2 databases.
+SCM APO has 2 databases.

 1. Data Base server- master data stored.